thomasSDK/fastai-v3/README.md

 The word "nudibranch" comes from the Latin nudus "naked" and the Ancient Greek βράγχια (bránkhia) "gills".

-Thhe current 4 species it can classify are:
+The current 4 species it can classify are:

-  chromodoris_lochi,
+  chromodoris lochi,
-  hermissenda_crassicornis,
+  hermissenda crassicornis,
-  hexabranchus_sanguineus,
+  hexabranchus sanguineus,
-  nembrotha_kubaryana
+  nembrotha kubaryana

 -----------------------------------------------------------------------